nisforrnicholas/nisforrnicholas.github.io/tryhackme/_posts/2021-11-09-wonderland.md

 ![screenshot27](../assets/images/wonderland/screenshot27.png)

-With that, we have successfully escalated our privileges and gained root!
+This uses `perl` to change the UID of the current process to 0, which is root.
+It then spawns a privileged shell.
+With that, we have successfully escalated our privileges and became root!

-The **user flag** can be found in the /root:
+The **user flag** can be found in /root:

 ![screenshot28](../assets/images/wonderland/screenshot28.png)